2. The following procedure will save time and make assembly much easier:

 - d) Pallet (see Section 1A).

-- g) Timing belt tensioner, sprockets and timing belt itself (see Section 1A).
+- g) The timing belt tensioning mechanism, sprockets and the timing belt itself (see Section 1A).

-- h) intake and exhaust manifolds (see Sections 3A And 3B).
+- h) Inlet and outlet manifolds (see sections 3A and 3B).

 - j) Auxiliary drive belts, pulleys and tensioners.

 3. At this stage, all engine components must be absolutely clean and dry, and all faults must be eliminated.
-Components should be placed in order or in individual containers or on a clean work surface.
+The components must be placed in order either in individual containers or on a clean work surface.